dma-graveyard/AisLib/README.md

 The project is separated into three parts:

-* main     - The main AIS library
+* core     - The main AIS library
 * test     - Various JUnit test code
-* examples - Example applications
+* utils    - Various AIS utilities using AisLib

 ### Building ###